-Plans are required to accept an AOR with electronic signatures if the form is submitted through the plan's secure portal, provided the portal meets all applicable regulatory and CMS website requirements.
+Plans are required to accept an AOR with electronic signatures if the form is submitted through the plan's secure portal or other secure electronic means (e.g., a secure messaging system), provided all applicable regulatory and CMS website/electronic communication requirements are met.
+AORs contain an enrollee's HICN (Health Insurance Claim Number), Medicare Beneficiary Identifier (MBI) or plan ID number and should be treated as protected information.